yutsis/YMSPlugins/json/build.md

    If it's not found, the language file `lang.templ` is not compiled but language files are still present and used in the build.

 ---
-Inside Visual Studio, you may build or debug this plugin under any FAR platform except for FAR1.75/x64 which is unsupported.
+Inside Visual Studio, you may build or debug this plugin under any FAR platform except for FAR1.75/x64 which is not supported.

 ---
 Michael Yutsis